 - Prerequisite Exam: Have successfully completed either the General Surgery Qualifying Exam or the Surgical Principles Exam (SPE).
-See Training Pathways and SPE for details on approved training pathways and related requirements.
+See Training Pathways and SPE for details.

 - Training Time: Have acquired no fewer than 48 weeks of full-time surgical experience in each residency year.
 See Leave Policy for further details.

 - Responsibility: Have obtained increasing levels of responsibility during vascular surgery training, including serving as chief resident for a 12-month period.

 - Number of Programs: Have completed their vascular surgery training at no more than two programs.
 For integrated programs, the final two years must be completed at the same institution.
 For independent programs, the final 18 months must be completed at the same institution.
 Individuals in independent programs must also have completed their general surgery residency at no more than three programs.